anthonykasza/hdc_experiments/README.md

 - if we can substitute from one HV to another, making hv1 more similar to hv2...
   - can we make hv1 more unlike hv2?
   - instead of copying bits from hv2 into new levels, copy flipped bits from hv2 into hv1
+- binding
+  - binding all the hypervectors in a VSA together converges to the binding identity
+  - binding is a symmetric operation. bind with itself to invert.
+    - A rotated/reflected around the hypercube according to B results in C
+  - binding is a group operation
+    - element * element = element
+    - the space is the set of all possible hypervectors
+      - consider integer MAP... clipping influences the group
+    - permutation is a binding operation. it too forms a group.
+      - multi-binding with multiplcation is commutative
+      - multi-binding with permutation is not unless constrained to cyclic shifting
+  - binding is how we "combine" concepts into new concepts in our mind
 - i wonder if our brains bundle when we sleep
 - "science cannot move forward without heaps"
   - [thank you to the heaps](https://upload.wikimedia.org/wikipedia/commons/thumb/f/fa/Memorial_to_the_lab_animals_%2814604111622%29.jpg/1024px-Memorial_to_the_lab_animals_%2814604111622%29.jpg)